Artists-in-Labs Season 3

 INTERCONNECTING ART AND SCIENCE

-As part of KAUST Academic Affairs, the Enrichment's Office mission is to enhance the students' experience and to expand their horizons, as well as to enrich the broad community.
+As part of KAUST Academic Affairs, the Enrichment's Office mission is to enhance the students' experience and expand their horizons and enrich the broad community.

 Art is a source of inspiration for innovative science and vice versa.
 Immersing oneself inside the creative world of a painter, listening to music, or the mere act of experiencing something different than the ordinary can result in innovative new scientific ideas.
 For that reason, the Enrichment Office has organized more than 580 cultural events and invited more than 220 artists to KAUST since 2010.